Interoperable Digital Identity and Patient Matching

 About This Guide

-This IG describes how to extend the FHIR patient $match operation for use in cross-organizational workflows and serves as a set of best practices for matching in similar FHIR transactions not specifically invoking $match, as well as in other transaction types.
+This IG profiles the FHIR patient $match operation for use in cross-organizational workflows and serves as a set of best practices for person matching and identity management in similar FHIR transactions, as well as in other non-FHIR transaction types.

-The requirements described in this guide are intended to align with the proposed solutions, including the security model, of the ONC FHIR at Scale Task Force’s Identity Team.
+The requirements described in this guide are intended to align with the solutions originally proposed by the ONC FHIR at Scale Task Force’s Identity Tiger Team.

 This guide is divided into several pages which are listed in the menu bar.